Yellow Rose housing project to hold traffic impact meetings in Calistoga Sept. 4, 12

 • Jan.
 7, 2019: Impacts on trees and wildlife, and the enhancement and mitigation measures that might be undertaken as part of this new community.

-Our next Q+A session will focus on traffic analysis.
+Our next Q&A session will focus on traffic analysis.
 The City of Calistoga hired the firm of Fehr & Peers to conduct a traffic study earlier this year.
 The complete study can be found at www.yellowrosecalistoga.com.
-The YRR Team will be hosting two Q&A sessions about the traffic study in September.
+The Yellow Rose Ranch team will be hosting two Q&A sessions about the traffic study in September.
 One session in English on Wednesday, Sept.
 4 and one in Spanish on Thursday, Sept.
 12. Both meetings will be held at 6:30 p.m. in the Community Room at 1307 Washington St. We invite you to join us, ask questions, and learn more about Yellow Rose Ranch.

 Subsequent meetings will be scheduled to review site design development and project adjustments.